Daiteap/daiteap-platform/README.md

-# Daiteap daiteap-platform
+# daiteap-platform

-Daiteap Cloud daiteap-platform is an open-source technology which allows developers and IT pros to create and manage multi-cloud resources in an easy and efficient manner.
+daiteap-platform is an open-source technology which allows developers and IT pros to create and manage multi-cloud resources in an easy and efficient manner.
 Those resources include Kubernetes clusters, Compute (VMs) and S3 storage.

 This repository contains the backand and API for daiteap.